ontech7/macro-pad-arduino/README.md

 ATmega32u4-based boards allow to emulate keyboard/mouse, so after setupping the macros, you can emulate multiple keys using the 4 buttons.

+In the menu, button 1 is "Up", button 2 is "Down", button 3 is "Enter" and button 4 is "Back".

-In the menu, when you click "Set macros", you can select one of the button to configure.
+When you click "Set macros", you can select one of the button to configure.
 After that, it's possible to select from 1 to 3 keys for that macro.
 You can choose among "Modifiers", "Alphabet" and/or "Numbers".

 When you click "Reset macros", you can reset one of the button already configured.